dotswg/dots-architecture/draft-ietf-dots-architecture.md

 ### Redirected Signaling {#redirected-signaling}

-In certain circumstances, a DOTS server may want to redirect a DOTS client to an alternative DOTS server for a DOTS session.
+In certain circumstances, a DOTS server may want to redirect a DOTS client to an alternative DOTS server for a DOTS signal channel session.
 Such circumstances include but are not limited to:

-* Maximum number of DOTS sessions with clients has been reached;
+* Maximum number of DOTS signal channel sessions with clients has been reached;

 * Mitigation capacity exhaustion in the mitigator with which the specific DOTS server is communicating;